vegaprotocol/specs/protocol/0079-TGAS-transaction_gas_costs.md

 Variables needed:
 - `network.transactions.maxgasperblock` - `maxGas`
-- number of price levels on the order book taken - `levels`
+- number of price levels on the order book taken, this can count just static volume or static plus dynamic(*) - `levels`
 - number of pegged orders - `pegs`
 - number of LP shape levels on the market - `shapes`
 - number of positions on the market - `positions`

+(*) update after implementation

 ### Any type of limit or market order